 Preparation can be essential.
 Withdrawal symptoms can last from days to weeks.
 If you have a couple weeks’ worth of medications, you can avoid the need to go out for more.
 But be careful not to use these medications in amounts greater than the recommended dose.
 If the regular dose isn’t helping, make sure to discuss the issue with your doctor.

-Though there isn’t much evidence regarding the use of vitamins and supplements in treating the effects of opioid withdrawal, some studies investigated complementary medicine, such as acupuncture and Chinese herbal medicine.
+Though there isn’t much evidence regarding the use of vitamins and supplements in treating the effects of opined withdrawal, some studies investigated complementary medicine, such as acupuncture and Chinese herbal medicine.

 In the case of acupuncture, several studies demonstrated reduced withdrawal symptoms when combined with certain medicines.
 The report of studies on Chinese herbal medications found that the herbs were actually more effective at managing withdrawal symptoms than clonidinewas.